dianping/cat/lib/python/README.md

 There is something you may want to know:

 1. You can call `add_data` several times, the added data will be connected by `&`.
-2. It's meaningless to specify `duration` and `durationStart` in the same transaction, although we do it in the example :)
+2. It's meaningless to specify `duration` and `durationStart` in the same transaction, although we did so in the example :)
 3. Never forget to complete the transaction!
 Or you will get corrupted message trees and memory leaks!

 ### Event